 Gerber Soothe N Chew Teething Sticks Recall Issued Due to Choking Hazard for Babies, Toddlers

-Federal safety officials are warning consumers not to feed Gerber Soothe N Chew Teething Sticks to children due to a potential choking hazard.
+Federal safety officials are warning parents not to use Gerber Soothe N Chew Teething Sticks, due to a risk that children may choke on the snack products.

-Gerber Soothe N Chew Teething Sticks are edible children’s snacks that have a firm texture which gradually softens as they are chewed.
-They are designed to soothe sore gums in babies and toddlers who are teething.
+Gerber Soothe N Chew Teething Sticks are edible children’s snacks that have a firm texture, which gradually softens as it is chewed.
+The products are designed to soothe sore gums in babies and toddlers who are teething.

-While the products have become increasingly popular across popular grocery chains, the U.S. Food and Drug Administration (FDA) announced the Gerber Soothe N Chew Teething Stick recall and discontinuation on January 31, following customer complaints of choking incidents, including one that resulted in an emergency room visit.
+While the products have become increasingly popular across popular grocery chains, the U.S. Food and Drug Administration (FDA) announced the Gerber Soothe N Chew Teething Stick recall and discontinuation on January 31, following an alarming number of reports involving choking incidents, including one that resulted in an emergency room visit.

 According to a company press release, the recall and discontinuation impacts all batches of teething sticks, which come in strawberry apple and banana flavors, with product codes: .